Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 Hiking

-There’s no bad time to go hiking in Central Oregon—but there’s something special about spring.
-The season brings wildflower blooms, sunny skies, and crisp afternoons to Central Oregon—essentially, all you could want from a day on the trail.
+The spring season brings wildflower blooms, sunny skies, and crisp afternoons—essentially, all you could want from a day of hiking in Central Oregon.

 Near Sunriver, the Deschutes River Trail passes through pine forests and lava flows while offering views of two raging waterfalls in the river.
 Further east, just a short drive from Prineville, the Steins Pillar trail heads through a forest of ponderosa pine, passes meadows of colorful wildflowers, and ends at the base of its namesake rock formation.